 Method 4 – Press Backspace or Delete on Your Keyboard

-This method is perhaps the easiest of them all!
+This method is perhaps the easiest method to delete a slide in Google Slides!
 The first thing that you need to do is select the slide that you want to delete as described in the above methods.
 Then, simply press the “Delete” or “Backspace” key on your keyboard.

 Method 5 – Cut the Slide instead of Deleting It!